Shopify/ruby-lsp/jekyll/addons.markdown

 In this example, the listener is registered to the dispatcher to listen for the `:on_class_node_enter` event.
 When a class node is encountered during the parsing of the code, a greeting message is outputted with the class name.

-This approach enables all addon responses to be captured in a single round of AST visits, greatly improving performance.
+This approach enables all add-on responses to be captured in a single round of AST visits, greatly improving performance.

 ### Enhancing features

-To enhance a request, the addon must create a listener that will collect extra results that will be automatically appended to the base language server response.
+To enhance a request, the add-on must create a listener that will collect extra results that will be automatically appended to the base language server response.
 Additionally, `Addon` has to implement a factory method that instantiates the listener.
 When instantiating the listener, also note that a `ResponseBuilders` object is passed in.
 This object should be used to return responses back to the Ruby LSP.